BarryCarlyon/twitch_profile_extension/README.md

 ## CSP

-If you are testing this example in Hosted Test or above, you'll need to add your EBS URL to the CSP fields.
+If you are testing this example in Hosted Test or above, you'll need to add your EBS URL to the CSP fields, specifically the `Allowlist for URL Fetching Domains`

 You can find those at -> Dev Console -> Manage an Extension -> Manage a Version -> Capabilties